Berkshire West covers West Berkshire, Reading and Wokingham and is served by Berkshire West Clinical Commissioning Group (CCG) .

 It is an area of great diversity, made up of rural communities with local market towns, and contrasting with Reading that is the centre of digital-tech, retail and the home of a leading university.
 The population is growing and there are plans for 13,500 new homes to be built in Wokingham alone by 2026.
 The number of people aged over 65 is also increasing in every borough, leading to challenges for those providing health services as more people live longer with conditions requiring treatment.

 The NHS in Berkshire West performs well against national standards for the priority areas of A&E, cancer, and mental health.
 It has a high standard of primary care but GP services are facing increasing demand.

-Berkshire West is one of eight system nationally identified by NHS England to operate as an Integrated Care System
+Berkshire West has also been identified by NHS England as an Integrated Care System.